3PL WMS Buyers' Guide

 That said, there are some generalities we can pull based on what’s available online and the common fees or WMS costs that 3PLs say they are paying.
 Here are a few things to expect and consider:

 - Monthly subscription and license fees tend to be around $500 to $750 or jump up to between $1,000 and $3,000.
 The difference here is the tier you fall in based on the number of warehouses you have as well as the number of licenses you need.

-- Additional implementation notes: if you choose a cloud system but are doing a lot of customization on your own systems to support it, you could see costs rise in a way that’s hidden.
-This is because you’re paying staff their normal wage, but their hours are devoted to creating a solution for you.
+- If you choose a cloud system but are doing a lot of customization on your systems to support it, you could see costs rise in a way that’s hidden.
+This is because you’re paying staff their normal wage, but their hours are devoted to creating a 3PL software solution for you.
 This is likely on top of their regular workload, so you may also risk overtime costs.